maxwellpower/mm-merge/README.md

-# Mattermost User Merge Tool
+# Mattermost User Merge

-GUI tool to facilitate forcefully merging two Mattermost users into one.
+GUI/CLI tool to facilitate forcefully merging two Mattermost users into one.

-**This tool only supports Mattermost installs using a Postgres Database.**
+**This tool ONLY supports Mattermost installs using a Postgres Database.**
+Mattermost installs using a MySQL database are not supported by this tool!

 ## Important Warnings

 1. **Destructive Operations**: This tool performs destructive operations on the database.
 The user being merged is completely deleted from the system after the merge.
+There is no ability to recover your data after the merge is complete, besides a database restore!
 2. **Backup**: Always back up your Mattermost database before using this tool.
-This ensures you can recover data in case of any issues.
+This ensures you can recover data in case of any issues!
-3. **Testing**: Test this tool in a non-production or staging environment before using it live.
+3. **Testing**: Always test this tool in a non-production or staging environment before using it live!
+This ensures you understand how the tool works and can recover from any issues, should they arise.
-4. **Database Version**: Ensure that the tool is compatible with the version of the Mattermost database you're using.
+4. **Database Version**: Ensure the tool is still compatible with the version of the Mattermost database you're using.
    Database schemas can change over time.
+This tool was last tested on Mattermost `v8.1`.
-5. **No Direct Support**: This script is not directly supported by Mattermost.
-It was created for use by the Mattermost Customer Success team.
-Please do not contact the Mattermost support team for support of this script.
+5. **No Direct Support**: This script is not directly supported by the Mattermost Support Team.
+It's designed for use by the Mattermost Customer Success Team.
+Please do not contact the Mattermost Support Team for support of this script.
+This script should only be run after consultation with a member of the Mattermost Customer Success Team.
-6. **Security**: Ensure that database connections are secure and sensitive data is handled appropriately.

 ## Usage